 We collect the information necessary to be able to provide the services you request from us including but not limited to, the following:

 - subscribing to our VICE magazine;

 - taking part in competitions on our VICE Sites;

-- participating in forums on our VICE Sites;
+- participating in forums, research and panels or communities on our VICE Sites;

 - taking part in promotions and surveys on our VICE Sites;